|

 - Repeat this cycle ten times.

-You will soon begin to feel a calm, thoroughly pleasurable
+You will soon begin to feel a calm, pleasurable

 Now let yourself breathe normally and tell yourself relaxing

-phrases 'I feel very relaxed...
-All the tension is going out of me as I exhale
+phrases like 'I feel very relaxed...
+All the tension is going out of me as I exhale,

 and good feelings are coming into me as I inhale...
 When I am playing my sport,

-I will be able to take a few deep breaths and by saying, "Easy " will be able
+I will take a few deep breaths, and by saying, "Easy " will be able

 to tell myself to relax whenever I feel overly tense...
-When I am playing, I
+When I play, I

 return to me.
 Imagine all this happening as you say it to yourself.